Rail to India

-- development and modernisation of stations
+- Redevelopment and modernisation of stations

-- development of metro rail in Delhi, Mumbai, Bangalore, Hyderabad, Jaipur and Kolkata
+- Development of metro rail in Delhi, Mumbai, Bangalore, Hyderabad, Jaipur and Kolkata

-- manufacture of rolling stock.
+- Manufacturing of modern rolling stock.

 - Power supply, signalling and communication, automatic train control systems, track laying and fare collection systems.